 Walk to trot (to gallop) warms up the cardiovascular system and delivers blood, oxygen and energy to the dog's muscles.
 If you can't keep up with your dog, let them walk, trot, gallop in a circle on a long line or do mat to mat sprints (where the dog runs from one mat or platform to another).
 Do this for about 5 minutes.

-Sidesteps warm up the nervous system, hips and shoulders.
+Sidesteps warm up the nervous system, hips and shoulders, plus all the muscles your dog needs to turn and move sideways.
 This has a body awareness and strength component.
+As for 5 steps to the right and 5 steps to the left.
 Do 5 repetitions.

 Back ups warm up the nervous system and hamstrings.
 The hamstrings are responsible for extending the rear legs and using the rear legs this way reminds the dog they have a rear end.
 This exercise has a body awareness and strength component.
 Do 5 repetitions, 5-7 consecutive steps backwards count as a rep.